rabbitsjimmy/DemiBot/README.md

 # DemiBot
 A discord bot made for fun and memes

+All of the code here is my own except for the discord message sensor which sends encouragements, that is from an article I found about making a discord bot and helped start this entire project.

 main.py: houses all of the commands for the bot, it is lacking a help command classes.py: currently only contains code for connecting to any subreddit and scraping/ sending posts to discord setup in a class system funcs.py: miscellaneous functions which are stored in there to make main.py shorter